Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Prospects for star-companion interactions

 \section{Prospects for star-companion interactions}

+Companions that closely orbit their host stars are thought to interact magnetically or \textit{sub-Alfvénically}.
+These interactions are expected to enhance the activity of the host star, manifesting as enhanced X-ray and flaring activity \citep{lanza2018, ilin2022}, radio emission \citep{zarka01, zarka07, Callingham2021, kavanagh23}, and chromospheric spots \citep{shkolnik2005}.
+Furthermore, if the companion is magnetised, it may exhibit auroral emission due to the interactions between the stellar wind of the host star and its magnetosphere \citep{zarka01}.
+Signatures of these interactions in close-in exoplanetary systems are often loosely referred to as star-planet interactions.
+However, given that the companion of LHS~1610 is a brown dwarf, the term star-companion interactions is more appropriate.

-Companions that closely orbit their host stars are expected to be able to magnetically interact with their host in a way that, in some cases, modulates stellar activity.
-Such modulations can result in enhanced X-ray and flaring activity \citep{lanza2018,ilin2022}, radio emission \citep{Callingham2021,kavanagh23,zarka01,zarka07} or chromospheric spots \citep{shkolnik2005}, all of which would constitute signatures of magnetic star-companion interactions.
-However, the magnitudes and scaling relationships of these interactions remain poorly constrained, and detections of objects compatible with such interactions are valuable laboratories to study such models.
-Due to its sub 10 pc distance, the large size of the companion, and the short orbital period of the brown dwarf, LHS 1610 is a promising target for searching for possible evidence of star-companion interactions.
+To date, the magnitudes and scaling relationships of these interactions remain poorly constrained.
+Therefore, detections of objects compatible with such interactions are valuable laboratories to study such models.
+Due to the system's proximity, large size, and short orbital period of the companion, LHS~1610 is a promising target for searching for possible evidence of star-companion interactions.
 We discuss this possibility in further detail in the following subsections.